 Furthermore, it is critical to have established policies and procedures related to hacks.
 Your staff must be trained on these parameters as well.

-The moral of the story: Be prepared so you can properly protect yourself.
+The moral of the story: Be prepared so you can adequately protect yourself.
 Work with an experienced business associate that is HIPAA audited and meets the strict expectations of the American Institute of CPAs.
-Atlantic.Net offers HIPAA compliant Hosting on SSD Cloud Servers which have a 100% uptime guarantee.
+Atlantic.Net offers HIPAA compliant Hosting on SSD Cloud Servers, which have a 100% uptime guarantee.
 Learn more about HIPAA compliance.